Snapchat/KeyDB-docs/docs/config-file.md

 # avoid too many clients are processed for each background task invocation
 # in order to avoid latency spikes.
 #
-# Since the default HZ value by default is conservatively set to 10, Redis
+# Since the default HZ value by default is conservatively set to 10, KeyDB
 # offers, and enables by default, the ability to use an adaptive HZ value
 # which will temporary raise when there are many connected clients.
 #